Documentation: PATHWISE

 • What is the demand for federal AI jobs in the Washington-Arlington-Alexandria CBSA region?
 Where are other regional hotspots for federal AI jobs?

-• Which cybersecurity jobs/job titles are most in demand in New York?
+• Which cybersecurity jobs are most in demand in New York?

 1. Analyze the emerging technology education pipeline by degree level, and identify universities that produce the most number of graduates in these fields.
-PATHWISE includes recent graduates for the selected emerging technology and region, providing a fuller picture of the regional emerging technology workforce supply.
+PATHWISE includes recent graduates for the selected emerging technology and region, providing a fuller picture of the regional emerging technology talent.

 • Drawing firm conclusions about the emerging technology workforce solely based on PATHWISE: While PATHWISE helps in exploring the technology ecosystem, it cannot explain why certain regions exhibit specific trends.
 These trends may depend on factors beyond workforce and education, such as access to funding, or policy initiatives.